AmjadAlwadi/FeatJAR-gui/README.md

 - The `Gui.java` file creates a `.featuremodel` from this `.uvl` file along with other examples.
 - **Constraints** are not supported in the current version.
 - **Groups** are also not included but exist in another branch that supports them.

----

-## **Bugs and Known Issues**

-- **Removing elements** from the EMF model (in Eclipse Modeling Tools) can cause **code generation errors**.
-  - To fix this, delete the folder `featJAR/src-gen` and regenerate the model code.
-  - In some cases, you may need to recreate the entire Ecore project.

-- The **auto-layout feature** in the server is **not working as intended**.
-  - It incorrectly positions feature nodes when a parent node has more than three children.

----